queryluke/masseffect-5e-data/data/rules/multiclassing.md

 ### Class Features
 When you gain a new level in a class, you get its features for that level.
-You don't, however, receive the class's starting equipment, and a few features have additional rules when you're multiclassing: Barrier, Extra Attack, and Spellcasting.
+You don't, however, receive the class's starting equipment, and a few features have additional rules when you're multiclassing: Barrier, Extra Attack, and Powercasting.

 #### Barrier <v-chip color="info" small>new</v-chip>
-Your barrier capacity depends partly on your combined levels in all your spellcasting classes and partly on your individual levels in those classes.
+Your barrier capacity depends partly on your combined levels in all your powercasting classes and partly on your individual levels in those classes.
 You determine your barrier capacity by adding together all your levels in the vanguard class and half your levels (rounded down) in the adept and sentinel classes.
 Use this total to determine your barrier capacity by consulting the Multiclassing Barrier table.